rolhai/racemanager/README.md

 # racemanager

-the purpose of the application is to manage whole motor race seasons. you can change tracks, drivers, teams and so on.
+the purpose of the application is to manage whole motor race seasons. you can edit tracks, drivers, teams, events and so on. if you gather race results you can get various statistics.

 ## features

 - server
+- - rest api
 - - java ee 7
-- - rest api
 - client
 - - single page application (spa)
 - - angular 4